 Monday, 29 November 2021

-Implications for trust money in eConveyancing matters (including PEXA)
+Information regarding trust money used in eConveyancing matters (including PEXA)

 The Guidelines for trust account operations has been prepared by the ACT Law Society as a general guide for Canberra law firms.
 The Society acknowledges that PEXA is currently the only Electronic Lodgement Network Operator (ELNO) used by the legal profession in the ACT.
 In the future there are likely to be other ELNOs and this document will be updated accordingly at that time.

 The PEXA system allows all users to generate a Settlement Completion Record and this supporting document will clearly identify the destination of funds.
 It is recommended that this record is kept with your client file so that your external examiner and the Society’s random inspectors are in a better position to examine the money flow of a conveyance transacted using PEXA.

 Section 42(5) of the Legal Profession Regulation 2007 requires EFT payments out of the trust account to be recorded with required particulars which include the name and number of the account to which the amount was transferred and relevant BSB number.

 Although a law firm may record the one payment transaction out of the trust account to PEXA, it is important that a firm has the necessary information stored to confirm who the ultimate payees were from the PEXA platform.
 The PEXA payment will often comprise of individual payments to various recipients for Stamp Duty, PEXA fee, state revenue offices etc.

 Law firms may also investigate whether their trust accounting software system allows a firm to record individual components of the PEXA payment in the multi-column of the payments cash book, with the total PEXA payment still being recorded in the payment amount column of the payments cash book.
 The total amount would then reconcile with the EFT payment showing on the trust account bank statement.